hu9o-nicolas/LEModeler/README.md

 The main folder (the MDLRfoil folder) contains the following elements:
 - a folder called "Exports", which contains the exported parts (if any) of modeled foils,
 - a folder called "PythonFiles", which contains the .py files used for modeling a foil,
-- a folder called "Sections", which contains a list of sections (.dat format) to be used for modeling a foil,
+- *Sections.zip*, which contains a list of sections (.dat format) to be used for modeling a foil,
 - *foil_dimensions_scheme.png*, which is a scheme of a typical T-foil its dimensions,
 - *input_parameters.txt*, which contains all the input parameters,
 - *run.bat*, which launches the modeling,